xang1234/xang1234.github.io/_posts/2018-08-06-bubbleplot.md

 {: style="text-align: justify;"}

 ### Data
-We will use the Singapore population [data]({{site.url }}{{site.baseurl }}/data/Singapore_Population_Calc.csv) available from Singstat (https://www.singstat.gov.sg/find-data/search-by-theme/population/geographic-distribution/latest-data).
+We will use the Singapore population [data]({{site.url }}{{site.baseurl }}/data/Singapore_Population_Calc.csv) available from [Singstat](https://www.singstat.gov.sg/find-data/search-by-theme/population/geographic-distribution/latest-data).
 Population data in the various residential [subzones, planning areas and planning regions](https://data.gov.sg/dataset?q=Subzone+Boundary) are available from 2002 to 2017.
 Singstat breaks down the population by 5 year cohorts; 0-4 years old, 5-9 years old, and so forth.
 For our analysis we will group the population into young (0-24 years old), economically active (25-64 years old) and old (65 years and above).
 Here is the header of our table
 {: style="text-align: justify;"}

 <img src="{{site.url }}{{site.baseurl }}/images/bubble-plot/data.jpg" alt="">